Edited : pattern no longer provided

 Im am ashamed to tell that it has only recently dawned on me that I was potentially hurting businesses of people who had created amazing patterns and rightfully tried to earn money from their work.
 It was very wrong of me to copy their work and share the pattern I had made from it.
 Hence, I have removed the patterns I had provided before and present my sincere apologies to anyone I may have hurt.
 From now on, I will only share patterns that I have created completely from scratch.

-I came across this picture while browsing the internet and liked the sentence.
-Nevertheless I wanted to make a full otter and I wanted the threat to be less about physical violence and more about moral violence, because otters are so cute and creepy (yes they are).
-Looking for otter patterns I didn't quite find what I wanted so I settled on altering this one.
+I mashed the sentence from this picture with a drawing of an otter from this pattern.
+I wanted the threat to be less about physical violence and more about moral violence, because otters are so cute and creepy (yes they are).
 I found the alphabet here, it is supposed to be the Twilight font (I'm not a fan but the font is nice).

 I have already done a cross stitch tutorial in the past so I'm just going to repeat what I said about cross stitching.

 You will need :

 - Embroidery floss (the colours on the photo are wrong).
 I used some leftovers I had from previous projects so I don't know what their reference numbers were.

 - Aida cloth or other fabric fit for cross stitch.
 The size of the image in the end will depend on your type of cloth and how far apart the holes in it are.

 - An embroidery hoop and a small screwdriver will be very helpful but you may do it without hoop (if you use a hoop though, you will need a screwdriver).
 I prefer wooden ones to elastic plastic ones.

 - Scissors and a needle (embroidery needles are usually bigger and less sharp than sewing needles, and their eye is bigger).